 It is in these relationships, new as well as established, that research priorities are formulated, methodologies developed and findings disseminated so that our research is inherently and instrumentally coproduced.

-- International civil society – especially developmental and environmental non-governmental organisations and the UN family.
+- International civil society, especially developmental and environmental non-governmental organisations and the United Nations family.